 This way of life, rooted in spirituality and active in the world, describes many people’s lives.
 If this describes you and you want to be part of this community, please join us.
 Check us out, jump right in, or just support us from where you are.

-- Sign up at the website, read its offerings, and use them as you can.
+Sign up by emailing Shodo, read its offerings, and use them as you can.

 Plus either or both of these.

 - Show up for a potluck, workday, or retreat at the farm if you are in the area.